 Feedback from educational partners also highlights areas of inequity and disparities within the district, guiding the development of actions aimed at promoting fairness, access, and inclusivity for all students.
 These actions may include implementing targeted interventions and support programs for socio-economically disadvantaged students to address academic achievement gaps, providing culturally responsive teaching training for educators to create inclusive classroom environments that honor diverse backgrounds and perspectives, establishing mentorship programs or peer tutoring initiatives to support English learners and students with special needs, and allocating resources and funding to ensure equitable access to educational opportunities, including advanced placement courses, extracurricular activities, and technology resources.
-Input from educational partners, both online input and listening session input, informed LCAP development.
-Often, the input confirmed that the District was drafting goals, metrics, and actions steps that aligned with key interests; however, input also provided keen insights into new directions.
-Such actions included a heightened focus on English Learner professional development, interventions and support.

 Moreover, feedback from students, parents, and mental health professionals sheds light on the social and emotional needs of students, guiding the development of actions aimed at promoting mental health and well-being.
 These actions may include implementing socialemotional learning (SEL) curricula to teach students essential skills such as self-awareness, self-management, and responsible decisionmaking, providing counseling services, peer support groups, and mental health resources to address the emotional needs of students, offering mindfulness and stress reduction programs to help students cope with academic pressure and navigate challenging situations, and creating safe spaces and inclusive environments where students feel supported, respected, and valued for their unique identities and experiences.
 Through collaborative efforts and ongoing dialogue, SRVUSD ensures that its initiatives are responsive to the needs and priorities of the entire school community, striving to create a learning environment where every student has the opportunity to thrive academically, socially, and emotionally.
-There will be continued work to make sure the recommendations from educational partners become an integral part, reflected in the actions of each goal.